rounsunn-dev/InsAct/README.md

 ## What is InsAct?

-InsAct transforms fragmented information across problems, startups, research, and funding into coherent narratives that help users discover meaningful project opportunities.
+InsAct transforms fragmented information across problems, startups solutions, and research, into coherent narratives that help users discover meaningful project opportunities.
 Whether you're a student seeking impactful project ideas, an innovator identifying market gaps, or a researcher exploring commercialization paths, InsAct weaves the story that connects inspiration to action.

 ## Key Features

-- 🔍 **Smart Search** - Explore problems, startups, research, and funding from any entry point
+- 🔍 **Smart Search** - Explore problems, startups, and research from any entry point
 - 🧠 **AI Story Engine** - Generates connected narratives across all domains
 - 💡 **Gap Analysis** - Identifies opportunities and unmet needs in the market
 - 🛠️ **Solution Suggestions** - Provides actionable project ideas with required skillsets